Google Slides

-Google Slides is a presentation program included as part of the free, web-based Google Docs Editors suite offered by Google.
-The service also includes: Google Docs, Google Sheets, Google Drawings, Google Forms, Google Sites and Google Keep.
-Google Slides is available as a web application, mobile app for: Android, iOS, Microsoft Windows, BlackBerry OS and as a desktop application on Google's ChromeOS.
+Google Slides is a presentation program and part of the free, web-based Google Docs suite offered by Google.
+Google Slides is available as a web application, mobile app for: Android, iOS, and as a desktop application on Google's ChromeOS.
 The app is compatible with Microsoft PowerPoint file formats.
 The app allows users to create and edit files online while collaborating with other users in real-time.
 Edits are tracked by a user with a revision history presenting changes.
 An editor's position is highlighted with an editor-specific color and cursor and a permissions system regulates what users can do.
-Updates have introduced features using machine learning, including "Explore", offering and "tasks to other users.
+Updates have introduced features using machine learning, including "Explore," offering and "tasks to other users."

 History

-In September 2007, Google released a presentation program for the Google Docs suite, which originated from the company's acquisition of Tonic Systems on April 17, 2007.
+In September 2007, Google released a presentation program for the Google Docs suite, which originated from the company's acquisition of Zenter on June 19, 2007 and Tonic Systems on April 17, 2007.
 In March 2010, Google acquired DocVerse, an online document collaboration company that allowed online collaboration between multiple users on Microsoft PowerPoint and other Microsoft Office-compatible document formats such as Microsoft Word and Microsoft Excel.
 Improvements based on DocVerse were announced and deployed in April 2010.
 In June 2012, Google acquired Quickoffice, a freeware proprietary productivity suite for mobile devices.
-In October 2012, Google Presentations was renamed Google Slides and a Google Chrome app was released, which provided shortcuts to Slides on Chrome's new tab page.
+In October 2012, Google renamed Google Presentations to Google Slides and a Google Chrome app was released, which provided shortcuts to Slides on Chrome's new tab page.

 Platforms

-Google Slides is available as a web application supported on the Google Chrome, Firefox, Internet Explorer, Microsoft Edge, and Safari web browsers.
+Google Slides is available as a web application supported on the Google Chrome, Firefox, Microsoft Edge, and Safari web browsers.
 Users can access presentations, as well as other files, through the Google Drive website.
-In June 2014, Google rolled out a dedicated website homepage for Slides that contained only files created using the Drive suite.
+In June 2014, Google rolled out a dedicated homepage for Slides that contained only files created using the Drive suite.
 In 2014, Google launched a dedicated mobile app for Slides for the Android and iOS mobile operating systems.
 In 2015, the mobile website for Slides was updated with a "simpler, more uniform" interface and while users can read files through the mobile websites, users trying to edit presentations will be redirected towards the dedicated mobile app for Slides, thus preventing editing on the mobile web.